 Find Facilities Management jobs | Zoek UK

-We currently have 3273 Facilities Management Jobs in the UK
+We found 2,587 Facilities Management Jobs in the UK

 Facilities management jobs involve ensuring the many different systems of a facility (heating, lifts, cleaning, etc) are running smoothly and effectively for those using it.
 Facilities management employers in the UK are continuing to hire new people as the industry continues to grow.
 Latest estimates suggesting the industry is worth over £120 billion; accounting for 8% of UK GDP and employing approximately 10% of the total UK workforce.